Residential Treatment Program in Heber, UT

 Clients also regularly participate in recreational and experiential therapy sessions, including adventure outings, equine therapy, yoga and meditation sessions, and even a Lakota Sweat Lodge ritual.

 When clients complete residential treatment, they graduate and become a Wasatch Warrior.
 To prepare for their transition out of residential treatment, the clinical team curates an individual aftercare plan for each client, which may include recommendations for a partial hospitalization program, intensive outpatient program, or sober living residence.
-Many of our clients who graduate from residential treatment move to our onsite Uinta sober living residence, which offers a partial hospitalization program and intensive outpatient program open to male clients.
+Many of our clients who graduate from residential treatment move to our gender-specific Uinta sober living residences, which offer a partial hospitalization program and intensive outpatient program open to male and female clients.

 When clients complete treatment and leave Wasatch Crest, our dedicated Alumni Coordinator remains in close contact with them, through frequent phone call check-ins, weekly alumni meetings, and monthly alumni events.